Bachelor’s Program

 Plan to take the TOEFL or IELTS well in advance of the application deadline since it may take three weeks for your scores to be sent to RISD by the test agency.
 It may take up to four days for us to receive Duolingo test results.

-The language test requirement may be waived for applicants who have studied in an institution where English is the language of instruction.
-You must email the Admissions Office at admissions@risd.edu to explain your school history and determine if you are eligible for a waiver.
+The language test requirement may be waived for applicants who have completed their secondary education in an institution where English is the language of instruction.
+In addition, applicants must have three consecutive, full-time years of instruction without ESL, ELL or ENL courses.
+A waiver form can be found in the applicant portal and you can email the Admissions Office at admissions@risd.edu with any questions.

 Portfolio submission